roadrunner-server/docs/intro/config.md

 The configuration provider converts values before socket validation.
 Viper can convert booleans and fractional numbers to integer IDs.
 An unset or empty environment variable can become ID `0`, rather than cause an error.
 Set ID variables explicitly, or omit the fields to keep ownership unchanged.

 These options require a filesystem `unix://` address on Linux, macOS, or FreeBSD.
 They do not apply to TCP addresses such as `0.0.0.0:8000`, the `pipes` worker relay, Windows, or Linux abstract sockets.
 They do not change RoadRunner or PHP worker credentials, the process umask, or application file permissions.

+The plugin validates the decoded socket options during initialization, before it opens that listener.
+Invalid modes, out-of-range IDs, and incompatible listener addresses fail initialization.
+This validation does not check filesystem permissions.

 Create the parent directory before startup.
 RoadRunner needs permission to create the socket there.
 Clients need search (`x`) permission on every parent directory.
 The process also needs permission to apply the requested ownership changes.
 An unprivileged socket owner can change the socket group only to a group to which its process belongs.